AIBiology/aibiology.github.io/jupyter_intro.md

 ## Running Python - Scripts

 We likely won't spend much of the semester on writing Python scripts, but this is always an option.
-Data Science and AI research tends to be somewhat more exploratory and many "production" use cases rely on notebooks as step-by-step evaluation and adjustments are commonly needed.
+Data Science and AI research tends to be somewhat more exploratory and even many "production" use cases rely on notebooks as step-by-step evaluation and adjustments are commonly needed.
+That said, after testing and development in notebooks, it is very easy to export your notebook to a script to run on larger datasets.

 ## And now onto Jupyter!